project-gemmi/gemmi/docs/cif-parser.rst

 .. _patented: https://patents.google.com/patent/WO1991016682A1

-The mmCIF (a.k.a.
-PDBx/mmCIF) format
-is the CIF syntax + a huge dictionary (ontology/schema) in DDL2.
+The mmCIF format (by mmCIF we mean what is more formally called PDBx/mmCIF) is the CIF syntax + a huge dictionary (ontology/schema) in DDL2.
-The dictionary defines relations between columns in different tables, which makes it resemble a relational database.
+The dictionary defines relations between columns in different tables, which makes it resemble a relational database (it was designed at the height of popularity of RDBMSs).

 **Where are the specs?**